Victorian Fashion for Women: New Rococo and Bustle Periods

 Crinoline

-The advent of the crinoline marked a pivotal moment in Victorian fashion during the late romantic period and the early New Rococo period.
+The advent of the crinoline marked a pivotal moment in Victorian fashion during the late Romantic period and the early New Rococo period.
 With the increase in the size of skirts, women found it cumbersome to wear several layers of petticoats.
 The crinoline, lighter than the multi-layered petticoats of the past, made movement easier and gave women a more slender waistline.
 The resurgence of the crinoline also led to an increase in decorative elements on skirts.

 Initially, a crinoline was made of cane or whalebone and supported a flat cloth petticoat.
 By 1850, the crinoline was slightly elongated, birdcage-shaped, and connected by straps.
 Around 1860, it featured a slanted pyramid shape with the wheel removed, and only the hem remained.
 Finally, it transformed into a bustle in the next era.